YellowOnion/steam-runtime-tools/bin/launcher-interface-0.md

     Even if its D-Bus well-known name is taken over by another process, it can still be contacted via its D-Bus unique name.

+`SRT_LOG`
+:   A sequence of tokens separated by colons, spaces or commas
+    affecting how output is recorded.
+See source code for details.

 # OUTPUT

 Unstructured diagnostic messages are printed on standard error.